MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 2. Browse to **%localappdata%\Microsoft\OneDrive\ *BuildNumber*  \adm\ **, to the subfolder for your language as necessary.

     (Where  *BuildNumber*  is the number displayed in sync client settings on the About tab.)

     ![The ADM folder in the OneDrive installation directory](media/85e0fe3f-84eb-4a29-877f-c706dda4d075.png)

 3. Copy the .adml and .admx files and paste them in your domain's Central Store, \\ *domain*  \sysvol\domain\Policies\PolicyDefinition, (where  *domain*  is your domain name, such as corp.contoso.com), in the corresponding language folder.

 4. Configure settings from the domain controller or on a Windows computer by running the [Remote Server Administration Tools](https://go.microsoft.com/fwlink/?linkid=871794).

-For info about applying policies to different parts of your organization, see [Link Group Policy objects to Active Directory containers](https://go.microsoft.com/fwlink/?linkid=871796).
+5. Link the Group Policy objects to an Active Directory container (site, domain, or organizational unit).
+For info, see [Link Group Policy objects to Active Directory containers](https://go.microsoft.com/fwlink/?linkid=871796).

+6. Use security filtering to narrow the scope of a policy.
+By default, a policy is applied to all user and computer objects within the container to which it's linked, but you can use security filtering to narrow the scope of the policy's application to a subset of users or computers.
+For info, see [Filtering the scope of a GPO](https://go.microsoft.com/fwlink/?linkid=2004146).

 The OneDrive Group Policy objects work by setting registry keys on the computers in your domain.